 • Whether we’re in a conversation, listening to media, or even reading, we listen through biased filters, and hear what our brains tell us was said – likely to be X% different from the intended message.
 Unless we develop new neural pathways for the new incoming data, we will only hear what our brains are already comfortable with.

-Indeed, our worlds are very tightly controlled by our unconscious and habituated biases, making it quite difficult to objectively hear or understand new idea-based incoming information that is different.
+Indeed, our worlds are very tightly controlled by our unconscious, habituated, and brain-based biases, making it quite difficult to objectively hear or understand anything that is different.
 It takes quite a bit of work to act beyond our perceptions.

 WHY CAN’T WE BE OBJECTIVE?